apache/druid/docs/content/querying/dimensionspecs.md

 { "type" : "regexFiltered", "delegate" : <dimensionSpec>, "pattern": <java regex pattern> }
 ```

-Note that filtered DimensionSpecs are not supported when applied to a numeric column (when the base column in a segment contains long or float values, not related to what `outputType` specifies).

 For more details and examples, see [multi-value dimensions](multi-value-dimensions.html).

 ### Lookup DimensionSpecs